Bug report #14276

 I'm not sure if this is a bug on the server or client side...

-#1 Updated by Antonio Locandro about 4 years ago
+#1 Updated by Antonio Locandro over 4 years ago

 Is your data coordinates order long lat or lat long?
 What version of WMS are you using.
 Maybe this is happening https://viswaug.wordpress.com/2009/03/15/reversed-co-ordinate-axis-order-for-epsg4326-vs-crs84-when-requesting-wms-130-images/

-#2 Updated by Gavin Fleming about 4 years ago
+#2 Updated by Gavin Fleming over 4 years ago

 mmm, that could be the case.